The Financial Analyst must follow the changes in the markets

 programme director

-The MSc International Financial Analysis programme
+Why choose the MSc in International Financial Analysis program ?

 A 1 or 2 year degree to become an expert in Financial Analysis